dragonfire535/xiao/README.md

 ## Agreement

-If you self-host this you're nuts.
+Just read `LICENSE.md`.
+Give credit if you use any part of this monster, thanks.

 ## Installing